papaya-dao/stacks-sbtc/stacks-doctor/README.md

-# minedoc (miner doctor) - CLI Tool for Debugging Running Stacks Nodes
+# stacks-doctor - CLI Tool for Debugging Running Stacks Nodes

 This CLI tool is designed to help developers debug running nodes by sourcing node information from various sources such as the node's RPC API, logs, and database.